 The maximum size of a SASL frame is defined by MIN-MAX-FRAME-SIZE.
 There is no mechanism within the SASL negotiation to negotiate a different size.

-Due to the requirement to transfer potentially large sets of tokens during the SASL exchange, implementations of the AMQPCBS SASL mechanism MUST support a maximum SASL frame size of TBD.
+Due to the requirement to transfer potentially large sets of tokens during the SASL exchange, implementations of the AMQPCBS SASL mechanism MUST support a maximum SASL frame size of 8192.

 SASL Init

-After receiving the SASL Mechanism, the peer acting as the SASL client MUST send a SASL Init with AMQPCBS selected in the mechanism field and response data returned in the initial-response field of the sasl-init frame body.
-The response data is a set of tokens, equivalent to a sequence of put-token messages as described in Putting a Token.
+After selecting the AMQPCBS SASL mechanism, the partner acting as the SASL client MUST send a SASL Init with AMQPCBS selected in the mechanism field and response data returned in the initial-response field of the sasl-init frame body.
+The response data is a list of tokens, equivalent to an ordered sequence of put-token messages as described in Putting a Token.
+At least one token MUST be set.

 The formal grammar for the response field using ABNF [RFC5234] follows: